hshi/AFQMCLAB/README.md

   //TODO: Add AFQMC library

+  //TODO: Add writeFile to have trunc or append

   //TODO: Benchmark with Ettore's data, imaginary time and spectral function.

   //TODO: Read and Write use HDF5 file?
 For exact diagonal code, it should be good.